 Make sure that the offer you make has value.
 Don’t just ask people to sign up for your newsletter, tell them why the information you plan to send to them is worth their time and will help them.

 Also, don’t use words like “Buy Now,” instead use “Trial Offer.”
 Make your offer no risk to your potential customers.
 If you’re selling something, tweak your price mechanics to make your initial offer more appealing.
-If people aren’t interested in the offer you have on your page, use exit pops to encourage them with another offer or a down-sell instead of having them just saying “No” to you.
+If people aren’t interested in the offer you have on your page, use exit pop-ups to encourage them with another offer or a down-sell instead of having them just saying “No” to you.
 (Important note: Do not be obnoxious with your pop-ups.
 Use them wisely.
-If overdone, pop-ups will annoy people and cause them to leave your site out of shear frustration.)
+If overdone, pop-ups will annoy people and cause them to leave your site out of sheer frustration.)

 These days people are bombarded with information.
 Make sure that the offer you make on your landing page is one that is worth your visitors taking the next step.

 If you’ve been in marketing for a while, you’ve probably heard “The Rule of 7,” a marketing principle that states that your prospects need to see your offer at least 7 times before they really notice and act.
 If you’re not using retargeting ads, you’re missing an opportunity every time someone visits your site and then leaves.

 Retargeting drops a special piece of code (a pixel) on that person’s browser and then gives you the opportunity to reach out to that person later through paid-for advertising (like Facebook and other targeted display advertising networks.)

 When you do retargeting ads, make sure that the retargeted ad, again, directly speaks to that individual customer.